The Soviet Union Helped Create The SR-71, Unknowingly

 The SR-71 Camera Had Amazing Range

 “The Country’s Camera” surveyed 100,000 square miles of the Earth every hour.
 To put that in perspective, Colorado is about 104,000 square miles.
 If a four-hour mission was given the purpose of photographing the Southeast of the United States, the Optical Bar Camera would survey Florida, Georgia, Alabama, Louisiana, South Carolina, North Carolina, Tennessee, Maryland, Virginia, West Virginia all in that four hour time frame.
-These SR-71 Facts were compiled by Military Machine.

 Engine Oil Nearly Solidified at Room Temp